antoniocepeda/HEET-DEV/docs/PROPOSAL_WITH_NOTES.md

 # Development Proposal: Diverse Health Experts Platform
-> This title emphasizes both the development aspect and the specialized nature of the platform, appealing to healthcare professionals.

 ## Project Overview
 Development of a HIPAA-compliant platform enabling laboratory experts (Microbiology, Clinical Chemistry, Hematology, etc.) to answer de-identified medical questions through a secure PHI separation system.
-> Key selling points: HIPAA compliance is mandatory in healthcare, and our PHI separation system reduces liability while enabling efficient expert consultation.

 ## Development Team